 Since we have in-licensed all of our product candidates, we depend upon independent investigators and scientific collaborators, such as universities and medical institutions or private physician scientists, to conduct our pre-clinical and clinical trials under agreements with us.
 These collaborators are not our employees and we cannot control the amount or timing of resources that they devote to our programs or the timing of their procurement of clinical-trial data.
+Should any of these scientific inventors/advisors become disabled or die unexpectedly, we may be forced to scale back or terminate development of that program.
 They may not assign as great a priority to our programs or pursue them as diligently as we would if we were undertaking those programs ourselves.
 Failing to devote sufficient time and resources to our drug-development programs, or substandard performance, could result in delay of any FDA applications and our commercialization of the drug candidate involved.